-An easy weeknight chicken dinner recipe with a simple lemon butter sauce with capers for the perfect balance of creamy, tangy, and salty.
+This is an easy weeknight chicken dinner recipe with a simple lemon butter sauce with capers for the perfect balance of creamy, tangy, and salty.
 Perfection!
+My gluten-free chicken piccata recipe is made with almond flour instead of all-purpose gluten-free flour for the perfect crunch!

 This post may include affiliate links.
 Please read my disclosure policy.